corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cenm/tool-crr-submission.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-enterprise-4-4: {}
-title: "Certificate Revocation Request Submission Tool"
+title: Certificate Revocation Request Submission Tool
-date: 2020-01-08T09:59:25Z
+version: corda-enterprise-4-4
 ---

 # Certificate Revocation Request Submission Tool

 The purpose of the Certificate Revocation Request (CRR) Submission Tool is to facilitate the process of creating a CRR.
             The tool is designed with the support line in mind, and assumes it is for internal (i.e. within the Identity Manager service managing company) usage.